 A new year is upon us!
-What new year’s resolutions do you have for 2014?
+What new year’s resolutions do you have for this year?
 Do you want to improve your financial situation this year?

 Here are 8 financial new year’s resolutions to consider.

 This is the first step to financial success.
 If more is going out than coming in, then the rest of the financial resolutions don’t matter.
 Two things all of us can do is stop the impulse buys and eat out less.
 In 2011, the average American household spent $2,620 eating away from home.

 Now that you are committed to saving more money, the best way to achieve that goal is to create a budget.
 Seeing those numbers before your eyes will help you to cut down on the unnecessary spending.
 There are many how-to guides on the internet that can help you get started.

 3) Pay Down Credit Cards

 Although 55 million Americans pay off their credit cards in full every month, about 90 million Americans carry an average of $8,000 in debt month to month.
 Are you counted among them?
 Paying the minimum payment on a $1,000 balance could take you about 10 years and an extra $1,000 to pay off.
 There are many steps you can take to tackle your credit card debt.

 Now that you have some extra money to invest, it’s time to make it count.
 Putting that extra money into you retirement accounts will pay off in the long run.
 Read this article to find out how you can invest.

 5) Increase Financial Literacy